 The "falls", for lack of a better term, are calcified formations from sulfur springs and over time shallow pools were formed on the tops.
 At some point one was modified to create a large infinity pool deep enough to swim in.
 After settling down from the bus and truck ride, the vista and waters did their trick.
 We'd left much later in the day than planned due to the cab and bus fiasco, but wiled away the time relaxing and watching the other tourists.

-Realizing it would be late getting back to town, we finally wandered back to catch one of the last pickups back down.
-We shared it with three other backpackers who wanted to sit in the truck bed.
-Charlie and I scored the back seat and were watched by the beautiful little niña in front with mama and papa.
+Realizing it would be late getting back to town, we finally wandered back to catch one of the last pickups back down the mountain to Mitla.
+We shared it with three other backpackers who chose to sit in the truck bed.
+Charlie and I scored the back seat and were watched by the beautiful little niña in front with her mama and papa.
 She was in love with Charlie and full of personality, scoring a slab of chile covered watermelon from his fruit snack cup.
-From the rear tarp covered pickup bed, waves of weed smoke billowed from the passengers in the party section.
+From the rear tarp covered pickup bed, waves of pot smoke billowed from the passengers in the party section.

 The high road back to Mitla late in the day was awesome, and our return by cab to Oaxaca was interesting to say the least.
 The cabbie would only take us if we could get five in the car.
 Needless to say I was in the front seat with Mr. Canuck buried under a couple hundred pounds of backpackers in the back seat.
 Yep, six passengers total in a late 80's Nissan Sentra - seven since I count as two.
 I couldn't even see Charlie for the first 30 minutes.

-The extreme presence of all the military and the special forces now suddenly made sense.
+The extreme presence of all the military and special forces now suddenly made sense.